informaticameg/Plasta/doc/en/uses_case.md

 ## Change the order of attributes displayed in the list

-In the `gui.py`, file only to change the order of items in the list `self.ATRIBUTOSLISTA` changes already be reflected in the table.
+In the `gui.py`, only to change the order in which they are defined attributes list,  changes already be reflected in the table.

 ```python
 class PersonsGUI( BaseGUI ):